VadymPMP/AIONYS_TestTask/README.md

 This will launch Frontend, which will contact Backend via HTTP requests and the page will display the data received from Backend.

-In order to run the test you need to create a new terminal, without the need to complete the work of either Backend or Fronted, and enter such a tape - "npm run test: e2e".
+In order to run the test you need to create a new terminal, without the need to complete the work of either Backend or Fronted, and enter such a tape - "npm run test:e2e".

 * If you have problems with this, then do not automatically install the library that is responsible for testing!
 In order to install it you need to enter the following command - "npm install cypress".
 After installation, repeat the previous step.